Anku5hk/Programmers_guide_to_Python/main.md

 * Access modifiers:
   1. Public: Can be accessed anywhere in the program.
   2. Protected: Only the current class and derived class can access them.
-  3. Private: Only the current class can acecss them, not even instance can access them.
+  3. Private: Only the current class can acecss them, not even thier instance can access them.
-In python, all variables are public by default, the way private/protected are implemented they don't really work as one would expect, shown below.
+In python, all variables are public by default, the way private/protected are implemented they don't really work as one would expect(shown below).
 ```Python
 class MyClass:
   def __init__(self):